Download: For more information about DW Sentry pricing or downloading a trial, see the DW Sentry product page.

 - Click and drag the cursor over a period of interest on a bottom pane graph.

 - Release the cursor, and select Zoom In from the context menu.

 Success: You have zoomed into a selected time period.

 Note: Selecting a time period on one bottom pane graphs, selects the same time period across all graphs.
 This allows you to identify correlating issues within your environment.

 Zoom in or Zoom out of a time period by using the Zoom in and Zoom out toolbar buttons.

 Navigating to a relevant time period

 Review relevant historical data, or get real-time updates on the metrics within your Azure Data Warehouse environment with DW Sentry.

 Navigate to a specific time period on the Data Movement Dashboard by completing the following steps:

-- Select a start-date from the Start drop-down list on the toolbar, and then select and an end date from the End drop-list.
+- Select a start-date from the Start drop-down list on the toolbar, and then select a Start time from the drop-list.